-In the traditional system, after a film premiere, the life of that film is not over, then the film will go to DVD or Blu-ray, a TV release and it might have well-known merchandising products that generate millions of money around the world.
+The traditional movie-making system never ends after a film premiere.
+After all, the life of that film has just begun.
+Traditionally, after a cinematic release, a film will go to DVD or Blu-ray, and a TV release.
+It also might have well-known merchandising products that generate millions of money around the world.

-In many movies, they start thinking about merchandising before they even have a final script.
-How many times have you seen a film and been hooked with one of the main characters or with a garment, tool or doll that appeared on the scene?
-It is not random.
+With many movies, the filmmakers and producers start thinking about merchandising before they even have a final script.
+Think about it.
+How many times have you seen a film and been hooked on one of the main characters?
+Or with a garment, tool or doll that appeared in a scene?
+This phenomenon is not random.
+It is highly engineered.

-Two great examples of this phenomenon are Star Wars and Harry Potter which, according to the article “Movies that have made more money with merchandising than with movies”, have been the films that have generated the biggest amount of money with their merchandising strategy.
+Two great examples of this kind of marketing engineering at work are Star Wars and Harry Potter which, according to the article “Movies that have made more money with merchandising than with movies”, have been the films that have generated the biggest amount of money with their merchandising strategy.

 You may also like reading:

-Today there are thousands of merchandising options to continue generating benefits over time.
-From the cheapest and known options as t-shirts and personalized bags to role-playing games, video games or jewelry.
+Today there are thousands of merchandising options designed to continue generating benefits over time.
+These range from the cheapest and familiar options – such as t-shirts and personalized bags to role-playing games, video games or jewelry.

-Let’s give some examples to illustrate all of this:
+Let’s provide some examples to illustrate all of this:

 One of the first examples of merchandising was the Titanic phenomenon which managed to make 4 times the production cost when it was released in movie theaters.
-And we are not talking even about its merchandising strategy.
-Today you can still buy T-shirts, personalized bags, pictures and a multitude of products related to this film, and do not forget the famous soundtrack that you surely have in mind since I mentioned the title.
-This film was a huge success that there have been several documentaries and special programs for TV worldwide over the years.
+And we are not only talking about its merchandising strategy.
+Today you can still buy T-shirts, personalized bags, pictures and a multitude of products related to this film.
+And don’t forget its famous soundtrack which will surely have been providing dramatic background in your mind since the moment we mentioned the title.
+This film was such a huge marketing success that it has inspired several documentaries and special programs aired on worldwide TV over the years.

 The Lord of the Rings (2001)

-Another film that has marked a before and after in the film world was The Lord of the Rings.
-Who does not remember the famous single ring for sale in jewelry stores, online stores, comics … or the Argüen´s elf necklace?
+Another film that has marked a before and after milestone in the film world is The Lord of the Rings.
+Who doesn’t remember the famous single ring for sale in jewelry stores, online stores, comics … or the Argüen´s elf necklace?

 Since then, dolls, re-editions, costumes, swords, sweatshirts, cups …